LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_ImExGus.rst

 routines:

-.. c:function:: SUNAdaptController SUNAdaptControllerImExGus(SUNContext sunctx)
+.. c:function:: SUNAdaptController SUNAdaptController_ImExGus(SUNContext sunctx)

    This constructor function creates and allocates memory for a SUNAdaptController_ImExGus object, and inserts its default parameters.
 The only